-Larry Nassar's fate nears after more than 100 victim impact statements
+Larry Nassar's fate will soon be revealed

 Larry Nassar was supposed to be top-notch in the field -- a doctor who worked with elite athletes.
 So young gymnasts and their families sought him out with broken bones and injuries.
 They thought he could help them heal.

 In return, the renowned former USA Gymnastics doctor followed a vicious pattern.
-Nassar has admitted to sexually abusing the girls under the guise of medical treatment.
-He has also admitted in court to putting his finger into the vagina of patients in cases going back as far as 1998 -- including girls under the age of 13.
+Nassar has admitted to sexually abusing the girls under the guise of providing medical treatment.
+He has also admitted in court to putting his finger into the vagina of patients in cases for more than two decades -- including girls under the age of 13.

-In what has been a reckoning in the massive sexual abuse scandal, victims have delivered searing accounts of the excruciating hours they spent being assaulted, how they cried after appointments and how Nassar manipulated them.
+In what has been a remarkable reckoning in the massive sexual abuse scandal, more than 150 victims have delivered searing accounts of the excruciating hours they spent being assaulted, how Nassar manipulated them and how his abuse changed their lives.

-For the sixth day, the victim impact statements are expected to continue Tuesday and in all, prosecutors say a total of about 144 will be read or delivered in court.
-Court adjourned Monday after 133 victim impact statements were read.
+But the women also delivered powerful statements of resolve in the wake of those struggles as Nassar listened on in court.

+"I'm not the little girl I used to be," Mattie Larson said.
+"I have a voice now, and I want to be heard."

+Her travel costs were paid for by Michigan's Meridian Township Police -- the same police department that she says declined to take her story to prosecutors in 2004.

+"We wanted her to be able to share her pain with other survivors in front of Nassar.
+We share her pain," Frank Walsh, Meridian Township manager, told CNN.

-After that, Circuit Court Judge Rosemarie Aquilina is expected to announce her decision on Nassar's sentence.
-Nassar could face 40 to 125 years in prison after pleading guilty to seven counts of criminal sexual conduct in Ingham County, Michigan.
+After that, Circuit Court Judge Rosemarie Aquilina is expected to announce Nassar's sentence.
+He could face 40 to 125 years in prison after pleading guilty to seven counts of criminal sexual conduct in Ingham County, Michigan.

 He has already been sentenced to 60 years in prison for federal child pornography charges and has pleaded guilty to three charges of criminal sexual conduct in Eaton County, Michigan.